Anyone who is interested in crosswords will know of Ximenes

 would be ashamed to produce any of the examples given above, but some compilers do bend the rules of grammar slightly

 if the clue is clever and amusing enough to justify it and the result is still relatively fair.

-For example, I buy the Guardian almost solely for the pleasure
+For example, I used to buy the Guardian almost solely for the pleasure

 of seeing “Set by Araucaria” above the crossword; his puzzles